- Location: Wisconsin

 1. Start a Search:Page Overview

 When it comes to registering a motor vehicle, it's all about the paperwork.
 Having a clear title, correct entries, license plates and a Bill of Sale will make the transfer of ownership go smoothly and without a catch.

-When you purchase a new or used vehicle through an automotive dealership, it is the dealer's responsibility to take care of the paperwork, for you; in fact, they are required to submit the necessary forms within 7 days of your purchase of the vehicle.
+When you purchase a new or used vehicle through an automotive dealership, it is the dealer's responsibility to take care of the paperwork, for you.

 However, if you are purchasing a vehicle from a private party, it is always a very good idea to ask for a Bill of Sale to go along with the title and any other necessary paperwork.
-Wisconsin offers an online document that outlines the steps when making a private party purchase, which includes a Bill of Sale.
+Wisconsin offers an Instructions for Selling a Vehicle (Form MV2928) that outlines the steps when making a private party purchase, which includes a Bill of Sale.
 This document can be viewed and downloaded using the free Adobe Reader.